Plantius/copl-assignment/README.md

 ### Installing
-Execute the following code in a Unix commandline:
+Execute the following code in a Unix command terminal in a location of your choice:
 ```
 make
 ```

+The included makefile will build the project into a binary file.

 ### Executing program
+The binary file is located in the $/\textit{bin}$ folder, and can be executed with the following code snippet:
 ```
 ./bin/lambda
 ```